OpenTreeOfLife/python-opentree/INSTALL.md

 ## To Run the example Jupyter notebooks

-If you plan to run the [`python-opentree` example Jupyter notebooks](https://github.com/OpenTreeOfLife/python-opentree/tree/main/docs/notebooks), you will also need to install [Jupyter](https://jupyter.org/) within a Python virtual environment.
+If you plan to run the `python-opentree` [example Jupyter notebooks](https://github.com/OpenTreeOfLife/python-opentree/tree/main/docs/notebooks), you will also need to install [Jupyter](https://jupyter.org/) within a Python virtual environment.

 First, create a Python virtual environment and activate it, as shown above.

-Now, install a Jupyter kernel:
+Now, install a `jupyter` kernel:

     pip install ipykernel
     python -m ipykernel install --user --name=opentree